DrRoad/WeatherDataAnalysis/README.md

 ```

-Now that I have my data, I put it into a very basic RShiny app to visualize when those top 100 hourly precipitation events happened for each city.
+I put the data into a very basic RShiny app to visualize when those top 100 hourly precipitation events happened for each city.
+View the app [here](https://skammlade.shinyapps.io/precipitationrankapp/)

 ``` r
 # RShiny web app